Scalloped hammerhead: Sexual dimorphism

 The male-to-female ratio of the scalloped hammerhead is 1:1.29.
-Females probably are capable of giving birth annually. usually in the summer.
+Females probably are capable of giving birth annually, usually in the summer.

-Navigating behavior
+Navigation

 Scalloped hammerhead sharks have a homing behavior to navigate in the ocean.
 They move in the night and use the environment as a map, similar to a human reading a topographical map.
 By experimentation in tagging these sharks, one could test for any guidance in a shark's movement.
 These sharks use a point-to-point type of school swimming, and do not favor going too deep, where temperature changes hitchhike with current speed and directional change.

 The scalloped hammerhead uses deep water to survive as safety and feeding.
 Although they have high metabolic rates, they have a tendency to be sedentary and allow currents to carry them as they swim.
 As a result, this causes scalloped hammerheads to be selective where they swim and the depth at which they tend to stay.
-They also make use of earths magnetic field.
+They also make use of Earth's magnetic field.

 Predation

 The scalloped hammerhead has several advantages to capture its prey.
-The shape of its head allows it to bury into the seafloor and pin stingrays down.
-The wide head and special sensory cells allow the scalloped hammerhead to successfully detect fish.
+The shape of its head allows it to burrow into the seafloor and pin stingrays down, while the wide head and special sensory cells allow the scalloped hammerhead to successfully detect fish.